roskakori/chatmaid/README.md

 ========

 Chatmaid is an addon for the MMOFPS Firefall (available from
-<http://www.firefallthegame.com/>) to improve the quality of the conversation
+<http://www.firefallthegame.com/>) to hide or clean up unwanted messages in
-in the `/zone` chat.
+public char channels.

 Chatmaid wipes the chat clean from "thank you" messages that should have gone to `/local` or `/whisper`, brings out the garbage from non English messages